Skip to Content

 Many states, including Florida, are what are known as at-will states; in other words, an employer can generally fire an employee at any time for any reason, including no reason at all.
 Because of this, there is technically no “wrongful termination” claim in Florida—but this does not mean employees cannot be fired unlawfully.
 For example, if an employer terminates a worker’s employment based on a protected status—such as race or sex—or in retaliation, this constitutes unlawful termination.

-USA Employment Lawyers assists workers throughout South Florida and the entire state, as well as those located in Colorado, Illinois, New Mexico & New York, who have been wrongfully fired.
+USA Employment Lawyers assists workers throughout the united states who have been wrongfully fired.
 We understand that every situation is different, which is why we offer personalized and innovative solutions tailored to each client’s unique goals.
 We strive to help our clients achieve swift, favorable resolutions; we are not afraid to take your case to trial if necessary.

 Schedule a free, no-obligation case evaluation with us today.
-Call (800) 483-0998 or fill out and submit an online contact form to get started.
+Call (800) 483-0998 or fill out and submit an online contact form to get started with a wrongful termination lawyer near you.

 Although employers in Florida are free to hire, promote, demote, and fire employees at will, they may not terminate employment based on: